CUNYTechPrep/project-starter/README.md

 # replace `cool-appname` with your preferred app name
 heroku create cool-appname

-# add a free postgres database to your heroku project
+# add a free PostgreSQL database to your heroku project
 heroku addons:create heroku-postgresql:hobby-dev
 ```